Particular/docs.particular.net/nservicebus/sagas/concurrency.md

 Because OCC conflicts should eventually be resolved through retries, a [full custom retry policy](/nservicebus/recoverability/custom-recoverability-policy.md#implement-a-custom-policy-full-customization) can be written to prevent moving a message to the error queue too early.

+> [!NOTE]
-NOTE: The saga concurrency documentation for each persister contains details of the exception type and/or exception message which indicate a concurrency conflict.
+> The saga concurrency documentation for each persister contains details of the exception type and/or exception message which indicate a concurrency conflict.

 ### Host the saga in a dedicated endpoint